es-ude/elastic-ai.runtime.cloud/README.md

 allow_anonymous true
 ```

-## Experimental

-This is meant as an RFC from my side for the team.
-It proposes a new / different communication protocol and API for digital twins.

 ## Tests

 Unit tests and integration tests can be executed independently.
 Both use _jacoco_ to finalize the tests with a report